 When the residency teacher certificate is first issued, it has no expiration

-date until the individual has completed two years of teaching and has signed a
+date until the individual has completed 1.5 years of teaching, as reported by a

 To earn a professional teaching certificate, you must pass the ProTeach Portfolio, or